-I am of a vintage that, in my youth, being identifiably gay invited public scorn, instant condemnation and a high risk of injury or harm.
+I am of a vintage that, in my youth, being identifiably gay invited public scorn, instant condemnation, and a high risk of injury or harm.
 Imagine, after honouring your sexual identity as an essential part of your true self, and reconciling that many of the collective beliefs, values, and morals of the culture you were conscripted in were false, homophobic, and partly the source of your anguish, your reward for self-enlightenment is social ostracization and a broken rib!

 Of course, a lot has changed since the 80s.
-Whereas in my youth Toronto's Gay Pride was a grass-roots rally bravely attended by a few hundred placard-carrying demonstrators marching for tolerance, acceptance and equality, it's now a week long celebration culminating in a massive Parade that attracts a crowd of one million people and generates $110 million in revenues for the City of Toronto.
+Whereas in my youth Toronto’s Gay Pride was a grass-roots rally bravely attended by a few hundred placard-carrying demonstrators marching for tolerance, acceptance, and equality, it’s now a week-long celebration culminating in a massive Parade that attracts a crowd of one million people and generates $110 million in revenues for the City of Toronto.
 More to the point, we now have same-sex marriages, adoptions, surrogacy and, er, divorce.
 None of which I have done.

 Although the tingly warmth of intertwining digits remained my motivation for holding hands, for my date I suspect it represented a gay litmus test of sorts.
-After residing in two countries gripped with homophobia, his motivation to immigrate to Canada included its commitment of equality for every citizen.
+After residing in two countries gripped with homophobia, his motivation to immigrate to Canada included its commitment to equality for every citizen.
 In a small way, holding hands in public provided an opportunity to see how liberal and progressive Canadians are.
-We discovered not one single person we passed over the two hour journey reacted with negativity or reservation.
+We discovered not one single person we passed over the two-hour journey reacted with negativity or reservation.
 In a moment of enlightenment, I released those fears in my past while making a commitment to fully celebrate the privilege of being Canadian.

 We continued to dinner in a local cafe, had a bottle of wine, some dreadful pasta, and then left to escape the rolling black clouds which were threatening to unleash a torrent of rain.